How do you create a dashboard that continues to add value?

 5 important questions to ask before launching a dashboard

-It seems easy: you regularly get questions about a certain theme and you decide to launch a dashboard for that.
-Then a lot of time is spent in creating the dashboard.
-On the internet you will find all kinds of step-by-step plans for building a good dashboard, but in the end the dashboard is used less than you would expect.
-How is this possible and above all: how do you ensure that you only build dashboards that are actually used?
+It sounds simple: you regularly receive questions about a certain topic, so you decide to launch a dashboard to provide easy access to the answers.
+Usually, a great deal of time goes into creating these dashboards.
+You’ll find plenty of step-by-step guides online on how to build a good dashboard, but in the end, it’s often used far less than expected.
+Why does this happen—and more importantly: how can you ensure that you only build dashboards that are genuinely used?

-Building a dashboard is often a fun job: you visualise data in a nice overview, which you can design completely in style.
-In addition to your analytical skills, you can also unleash your creativity!
-As a data professional, you probably get more energy from creating a dashboard than from making a report.
-The downside of this is that there is sometimes a proliferation of dashboards.
-Not every issue requires the development of a dashboard.
+Creating a dashboard is often an enjoyable task: you visualise data in a clear overview and design it entirely in your own style.
+That means you can unleash your creativity as well as your analytical skills!
+As a data professional, you probably get more energy from creating a dashboard than from writing a report.
+The downside?
+Dashboards can quickly multiply.
+Not every question or topic requires a dashboard.

-In this blog you will therefore read 5 questions that you should ask yourself and/or your stakeholders to ensure that your dashboard actually becomes a success:
+In this blog, you’ll find 5 key questions to ask yourself and/or your stakeholders to make sure your dashboard becomes a real success.

 1. What actions and decisions are made based on the dashboard?

-To make your dashboard a 'must have' instead of a 'nice to have', it is important that the user is alerted in the dashboard to the information requiring action.
-Therefore, ask in advance what the crucial statistics are and emphasise them in the dashboard.
-Use green and red numbers to show performance against target.
+To turn your dashboard into a ‘must-have’ rather than a ‘nice-to-have’, it’s essential that the user is clearly alerted to the information that requires action.
+Ask in advance what the most important metrics are and highlight them in the dashboard.
+For example, use green and red figures to show performance against set targets.

 2. Who is the user group?